Hans Pauli Samuelsen

-Hans Pauli Samuelsen (born 18 October 1984) is a retired Faroese professional footballer who played as a left winger.
+Hans Pauli Samuelsen (born 18 October 1984) is a Faroese retired professional footballer who played as a left winger.

 Club career

 Samuelsen started his professional career in EB/Streymur where he stayed for 13 years, playing 309 competitive matches and scoring 93 goals.
 In 2015, he moved to B36 Tórshavn where he scored his first Champions League goal in the 2015–16 UEFA Champions League First qualifying round.
 The match ended in a 2–1 loss against Welsh The New Saints in the first leg at home.

 International career

 Samuelsen has played for both Faroe Islands national U-17 team and Faroe Islands national U-19 team in his youth.
 He has also played for Faroe Islands national team in the UEFA Euro 2008 qualifying and the 2014 FIFA World Cup qualification, as well as some friendlies, making a total of four appearances in the senior team.